Work. Children. Chores. Fun.

-Alfred’s biggest achievement to date is the more than 50,000 requests – likely 5 years of time – we’ve been able to execute on behalf of our members in the last 8 months.
-For us, that number symbolizes the amount of trust our members put into Alfred and the time we are able to give back.
+Alfred’s biggest achievement to date is the more than 50,000 requests – likely 5 years – we’ve been able to execute on behalf of our members in the last 8 months.
+For us, that number symbolizes the amount of trust our members put into Alfred and the time we can give back.

 Q7.What was technically the most challenging part of developing Alfred?

 I think the key thing that a lot of companies forget is that tech is still human-powered and human-delivered.
 We luckily had some mentors who helped guide us in the right direction around this issue and elected to have a W-2 workforce long before it was popular in our space.

 Q8.What are some of the hurdles and roadblocks you still face?

 Scaling is going to be an adventure – full of exciting times but also a lot of challenges.
 We’re looking forward to it.

 Q9.What are some of the current trends you see in the industry?

 To start with the obvious, the conversion of workers from 1099 to W2 employees has been a huge trend over the past month after the Uber ruling.
 We’ve had W2 employees for well over a year so we haven’t had to deal with this directly, but right now the industry has been reacting to a changing legal landscape.